Thyroid Cancer

 Targeted drug therapies concentrate on particular mutations within cancer cells that are present.
 Targeted drug therapies can cause cancer cells to die by blocking these abnormalities.

-Targeted thyroid cancer drug therapy addresses the signals that tell cancer cells to grow and divide.
+The drug therapy for targeted thyroid cancer addresses the signals that tell cancer cells to grow and divide.
 Typically, it’s used for advanced thyroid cancer.

 Injecting alcohol into cancers

 To ensure correct positioning of the injection, alcohol ablation involves injecting small thyroid cancers with alcohol using imaging such as ultrasound.
 This treatment causes cancers of the thyroid to shrink.
-If your cancer is very small, and surgery is not an option, alcohol ablation may be an option.
-It is often often used following surgery to treat cancer that reoccurs in the lymph nodes.
+If your cancer is minimal, and surgery is not an option, alcohol ablation may be an option.
+It is often used following surgery to treat cancer that reoccurs in the lymph nodes.

 Scan the code